jhomlala/catcher/README.md

 * releaseConfig (optional) - config used when Catcher detects that application runs in release mode
 * profileConfig (optional) - config used when Catcher detects that application runs in profile mode
 * enableLogger (optional) - enable/disable internal Catcher logs
+* navigatorKey (optional) - provide optional navigator key from outside of Catcher

 ```dart